4d/docs/website/translated_docs/es/Desktop/building.md

 ![](assets/en/Project/certificate.png)

 To obtain a developer certificate from Apple, Inc., you can use the commands of the Keychain Access menu or go here: [http://developer.apple.com/library/mac/#documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html](http://developer.apple.com/library/mac/#documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html).
 > This certificate requires the presence of the Apple codesign utility, which is provided by default and usually located in the “/usr/bin/” folder.
-If an error occurs, make sure that this utility is present on your disk.
+Si se produce un error, asegúrese de que este utilitario esté presente en su disco.

 * **Generate self-signed certificate** - runs the "Certificate Assistant" that allows you to generate a self-signed certificate.
 If you do not have an Apple developer certificate, you need to provide a self-signed certificate.
 With this certificate, no alert message is displayed if the application is deployed internally.
 If the application is deployed externally (i.e. through http or email), at launch macOS displays an alert message that the application's developer is unidentified.
 El usuario puede "forzar" la apertura de la aplicación. <p>In the "Certificate Assistant", be sure to select the appropriate options: ![](assets/en/Admin/Cert1.png) ![](assets/en/Admin/Cert2.png)